mFelgate/conjur-oss-ui/README.md

 ## About

-Conjur React UI started as a personal project to learn React after transitioning from the Conjur engineering team.
+Conjur React UI is a modern, lightweight web administration interface for Conjur OSS.

+The project provides a graphical interface for managing common Conjur workflows, including resources, secrets, policies, groups, and authenticators, while complementing the existing CLI and REST API.

-Having spent several years working on Conjur, I wanted to build a lightweight, modern web interface that makes Conjur OSS easier to explore and manage.
-The project is intended to complement the existing CLI and REST API by providing a graphical interface for common workflows, while also serving as a learning tool for developers new to Conjur.
+Having spent several years working on Conjur, I wanted to build a simple and extensible UI that makes Conjur OSS easier to explore, configure, and manage.
+The goal is to provide a developer-friendly interface that can scale from local development environments to larger Conjur deployments.

-The long-term goal is to continue expanding the application into a simple, open source management interface for Conjur OSS.
+The project is designed around Conjur's existing APIs and supports modern authentication workflows, including OIDC, while keeping the UI lightweight and easy to extend.

 ## Non-Goals